TUPE & share incentive schemes

 If the transaction results in a loss of tax-advantaged status, then this is a loss to the employee.
 Many plans include an appropriate disclaimer of liability in the event of loss of approved tax status.
 Although there is little case law to establish precedence, it is likely that such a disclaimer would be enforceable.

-If a TUPE 2006 transfer results in the loss of a right to participate in a share plan, the employee may have a right to compensation.
+If a TUPE transfer results in the loss of a right to participate in a share plan, the employee may have a right to compensation.
 The compensation should account for the amount the employee would expect if they cashed out their share plan.
-TUPE 2006 also requires the transferor and transferee to consult in advance.
-You should also consider whether the employee will receive benefits under the transfer, that s/he didn’t enjoy pre-transfer.
+Account can be taken of whether the employee will receive benefits under the transfer, that s/he didn’t enjoy pre-transfer.

 If the transaction price per share is less than the option price, claims to compensation are unlikely.
 The employee can just let the option lapse.
 The advantage of options is that they are a one-way bet.

-If the plan involved purchases shares, and the transaction generates a loss compared with the acquisition price, then the employee will not have a claim to compensation.
+If the employee or director has bought shares, and the TUPE transfer generates a loss compared with the price paid by the employee on acquisition, then the employee will not have a claim to compensation.
 The employee is the same position as any other shareholder, unless otherwise agreed.

-Employees generally find it difficult to challenge the compensation.
+Employees generally find it difficult to challenge the compensation offered by employers as a result of share incentives and TUPE.
 There are two common hurdles that prevent claims:

 - Many plans include clauses disclaiming liability.